 But what we really want to talk about is volunteering at Austin Animal Center.

 1. Try Different Things, Find What You Love.

 This is number one on our list because it’s perhaps the most important.
 The secret to loving what you do is finding what you love.
 Dogs or cats?
 Puppies?
 Kittens?
 Senior dogs?
-Long stay dogs?
 Walking dogs?
 Running with dogs?
 Dog behavior?
-Taking pictures of cute four-legged creatures for the photo team?
+Taking pictures of cute four-legged creatures (there’s a photo team!)?
 Playing matchmaker with adopters?
 Fostering?
 Do you want to be part of the community outreach program?
 While we’re at it, who wants to submit a proposal to launch Austin’s version of this surrender prevention awesomeness?